franciscoaguirre/cosmos-midterm/slides/presentation/markdown/blockchain_guarantees.md

 toReward.

-- If a process did not get the commits from all the validators for that height before the expiration of the time-out, it increases the time-out for the next height
+- If a process did not get the commits from all the validators for that height before the expiration of the time-out, it increases the time-out for the next height.

-- During the consensus at height H, let us assume that pi proposes the block that will get decided in the consensus. pi gives the reward to the processes in its toReward
+- During the consensus at height H, let us assume that pi proposes the block that will get decided in the consensus. pi gives the reward to the processes in its _toReward_.

 In this reward mechanism, _TimeOutCommit_ is increased whenever a process does not have the time to deliver all the commits for the previous round making the reward mechanism